miladrahimi/singet/README.md

 # SingleFetch

-A simple web proxy that is able to fetch (stream) a single URL.
+A simple web proxy that can fetch (or stream) a single URL.
 It is written in Go language and ready to deploy on [Heroku](https://heroku.com).

 ## How to use

-After running the application, you can fetch a single url this way:
+After running, you can fetch a single URL this way:

 ```
 [host]:[port]/?url=[url]